dustinjuliano/VM-RV32/README.md

 # VM-RV32: RISC-V 32I Assembly Emulator

-An educational tool for learning RISC-V assembly programming through simulation, meta-syntax debugging, and formal verification.
+An educational tool for learning RISC-V assembly programming through simulation, meta-syntax debugging, and lightweight formal methods.
 This project provides a minimalist environment for understanding the RV32I Instruction Set Architecture (ISA) and the RISC-V Calling Convention.

 ## Purpose